U.S. Television Royalties

 Nashville, TN 37203

 Types of Uses

-- Visual Vocal (VV) – when a vocalist is on camera singing the song, or
+- Visual Vocal (VV) - to be used when the vocalist is on camera singing the song

-- Visual Instrumental (VI) – when an instrumentalist is on camera performing the song
+- Visual Instrumental (VI) - to be used when the instrumentalist is on camera performing the song

-A commercial jingle is a work (either pre-existing or specifically written for an advertiser) used to advertise on television products and/or services for sale.
+A commercial jingle is a work (either pre-existing or specifically written for an advertiser) used to advertise products and/or services.

 The Current Activity Payment

-Current Activity Payments are made for all network performances.
-We calculate a unique royalty rate for each performance, based on the license fees available for the quarter in combination with the duration of the performance, the weighted royalty value for each usage type and television audience measurement data provided by the Nielson folks for each program aired on that network.
-So, if your music aired during a network program on Monday, October 11, 2010 at 9:00 p.m., its unique rate is calculated using the data for the audience size for that show.
-The values for all performances types (theme, feature, background and logo) that were reported to us are weighted by BMI with each type having a unique valuation.
-Most of the royalty funds to be paid each quarter are used to make Current Activity Payments.
+All music in the BMI repertoire that is performed on licensed networks, cable networks, and Local TV stations is eligible for a Current Activity Payment.
+BMI calculates a unique royalty rate for each performance, which is based upon the license fees available for the quarter in combination with the duration of the performance, the weighted royalty value for each usage type and television audience measurement data provided by Nielsen Media Research for each program aired on that network.
+For example, if your music was performed during a program on Monday, January 5, 2015 at 9:00 PM, its unique rate is calculated using the television audience measurement data for that unique program.
+The royalty values for all types of performances (theme, feature, background and logo) that were reported to BMI on television program cue sheets are weighted by BMI with each type having a unique valuation.
+The substantial majority of the amount available for distribution each quarter is used to make Current Activity Payments.

 Super Usage Payment